hep-gc/cloud-scheduler/README.md

 ### Special help for RHEL 5

-Since Cloud Scheduler requires Python 2.6+, and we recognize that RHEL 5 comes with and requires Python 2.4, here's a quick guide to getting Python 2.7 installed on those systems:
+Since Cloud Scheduler requires Python 2.6+, and we recognize that RHEL 5 comes with and requires Python 2.4, here's a quick guide to getting Python installed on those systems:

+Python 2.6 may be in the repos depending on your version(5.5+):

+    $ yum install python26 python26-distribute

+For Python 2.7:

 Install the tools we need to build Python and its modules: